 Glass Ionomer (tooth-coloured) – powdered glass, which reacts chemically with your tooth and bonds to it, but it is weak so is only used on baby (first) teeth, around the sides of teeth, or as a temporary filling

 The advice given below has been published by the Department of Health following extensive research and discussion with experts in preventive dentistry and health promotion.

-Dental Decay is caused by frequency of sugar intake.
+Dental Decay is caused by the frequency of sugar intake.